juancwu/secrething/README.md

 # konbini

-A cloud service to manage secrets for your awesome projects.
+A service to manage secrets for your awesome projects.